Målilla

 Målilla ([ˈmôːˌlɪlːa]) is a locality in Hultsfred Municipality, Kalmar County, Sweden with 1,524 inhabitants in 2010.

-It is more commonly known as the temperature capital of Sweden due to records, both high and low, being set there.
+It is commonly known as the temperature capital of Sweden due to both high and low temperature records being set there.
 A Swedish record high temperature of +38 °C (100.4 °F) was set on June 29, 1947.
 This record is shared with Ultuna in Uppland.
 The lowest temperature recorded is −33.8 °C, one of the lowest ever recorded in southern Sweden.

-Being famous for the extremes in temperature, the middle of the town's main roundabout features a 15 metre high thermometer.
-Shortly after its inauguration in December 2000, it was hit by a car and the bulb had to be replaced.
+Due to its fame for the extremes in temperature, the center of the town's main roundabout features a 15 metre high thermometer.
+Shortly after its construction in December 2000, it was hit by a motorist and its bulb had to be replaced.

+Sport and leisure

+Speedway

+Målilla is famous for motorcycle speedway and a team called Dackarna, who are six-time champions of Sweden.

-Målilla is further famous for motorcycle speedway.
-Dackarna Målilla, the original name of the team has changed due to sponsorship deals; Luxo Stars and Team Svelux were two passing names until the original name once again was reinstated.
-The team won the 2021 Swedish Speedway league in Eskilstuna and have raced at the Skrotfrag Arena since 1993.
+The original name of the team changed several times due to sponsorship deals; Luxo Stars and Team Svelux were two passing names until the original name was reinstated.
+The team won the 2021 Swedish Speedway league and has raced at the Skrotfrag Arena since 1993.

-Målilla has a bandy team, "Målilla Bandy", and is also known for adventurer and mountaineer Janne Corax who is the only Swedish alpinist with first ascents in the Himalayas on the CV.
+The team also raced at the Gamla Målilla Motorstadion, which existed from 1935 to 1992 before being demolished.